 Alabama Department of Mental Health Substance Use Helpline 1-844-307-1760

 The ADMH regulates Alabama’s public substance abuse services system by contracting with community-based providers that offer outpatient and residential rehab.
-State-funded providers offer sliding scale fees based on income, ensuring that persons with low income can obtain low- or no-cost services.
+State-funded providers offer sliding-scale fees based on income, ensuring that people with low income can obtain low- or no-cost services.
 You can call the ADMH helpline for more information on substance use services in Alabama.

 UAB Medicine 1-800-UAB-8816